Search

 • You suspect a serious injury to the head, neck, or back.

 • A broken bone comes through the skin.
-While waiting for help:
+While you wait for help:

 • Keep your child lying down.